Ipirvik: Later life

 The couple returned to Groton, Connecticut, although Ipirvik returned to the Arctic periodically to work as a guide, while Taqulittuq remained behind, cared for their daughter Panik and worked as a seamstress.
 After Panik, whose health had been poor since her experience on the icefloe, died at the age of nine, Hannah fell into declining health.
-Joe was with her when she died on December 31, 1876; she was buried in the Starr Burying Ground not far from the Budington family plot.
+Joe was with her when she died on December 31, 1876; she was buried in the Starr Burying Ground not far from the Sidney O. Budington family plot.

 Ipirvik died in the Arctic sometime in 1881; the details of his death are unknown.
 Joe Island is named after him – the island is located just outside to the left of Petermann Fjord off Kap Morton in Kennedy Channel.
 Hannah Island, in the mouth of Bessels Fjord next fjord to the south of Petermann Fjord, is named after his wife.
 Ipirvik and his wife were named Persons of National Historic Significance in 1981.